 - Stepping stones

 Gather pillows of various sizes and textures and make a pathway of pillows on the ground for your toddler to walk along.
-This activity helps your two-year-old develop their gross motor skills, balance, and sensory system.
+This activity helps your 2 year old develop their gross motor skills, balance, and sensory system.

 - Tunnel crawl